 Of course, money is only one factor.
 Women are now less likely to choose being a stay-at-home mother over their career ambitions.
 In fact, 24% of new mothers were more interested in their career after having a child.

-With the UK currently in a cost of living crisis, inflation continues to remain at a high level.
-According to NimbleFins the estimated average UK weekly household spend was £671 per week in September 2022.
-This has increased by around 11% from September 2021.
+With the UK currently in a cost-of-living crisis, inflation continues to remain at a high level.
+According to NimbleFins the estimated average UK weekly household spend was £628 per week in September 2023.

 The average UK weekly household spend was estimated at £671 per week towards the end of 2022